kejia1215/HVSM/datasets/Readme.txt

 This is a description of our PPI datasets.

  In the directory of 'ppi',there are two sub directorys namely 'human_data' and 'yeast_data'.
-In each sub directory, there are two datasets,one is complete PPI dataset and the other is partial dataset.The partial dataset is in the 'deleted_data' directory.
+In each sub directory, there are two directorys,one is 'complete_data' and the other 'deleted_data'.

-The complete PPIs dataset is provided in Jain et al.[23].
+The complete PPIs datasets are provided in Jain et al.[23].

-The partial PPIs dataset removes the potentially problematic gene data.
+The partial PPIs datasets remove the potentially problematic gene data.